DAVE ROBINSON – background and interests

 Interests – Mainly music, philosophy, humanism, wildlife and

 Idols and heroes - These include Beethoven, Kant, Einstein, Darwin, David Attenborough and his film crews, all the great classical pianists, and perhaps most of all, our war veterans and "diggers", both dead and alive (blurb and link to slides here, slides only here, signature poem for this site Invictus and, in very different vein, one of my undecipherable doodles here.)
-And I should not forget my wife, whose efforts in voluntary community work I especially applaud.
-Many Australians, believe it or not, have never heard of one or more of the four celebrities heading this list, but few would fail to recognise my idol of the moment, that remarkable youngster, Bindi Irwin, daughter of Terri and deceased “crocodile hunter”, Steve Irwin.
+And I should not forget my dear wife, whose efforts in voluntary community work I especially applaud; she's a much more family orientated, sociable, active and congenial person than me.
+Many Australians, believe it or not, have never heard of one or more of the first four celebrities heading this list, but few would fail to recognise my idol of the moment, that remarkable youngster, Bindi Irwin, daughter of Terri and deceased “crocodile hunter”, Steve Irwin.
 Long may she reign! (but I don't hold the same opinion about the crocs - see Crocs - Are there too many? ).
 Recently (2012) Bindi has taken up a strong stance on overpopulation, for which I commend her.
 Undoubtedly it is far and away the world's number one problem.
 Furthermore her charisma and ability to communicate have developed to such a wonderful level that I'm beginning to think she has to be the one to wake everyone up to this most dire situation (see below and here).
 Alas, Bindi seems to have opted (2014-15) for a career in acting and talent shows!

 *Worst are those brain-dead pet owners who consume prime pork (i.e. baby pigs) and other meat without feeling profoundly guilty.
 They could start to make amends by watching this video and considering whether they'd be happy to chuck their pet dog or cat on the barbeque.
 When will they get their heads out of the sand and concede that pigs are more intelligent and just as sensitive as dogs, cats and, for that matter, human infants less than 1 or 2 years old?
 If their attitude is legitimate, so are racial discrimination and a host of other prejudices.Disinterests – These are things that leave me totally unmoved (except, perhaps, for a feeling of baffled amusement), although in most cases I acknowledge their worth and generally believe the world would be a poorer place without them.
 Examples are Shakespeare, Oprah and Ellen, athletics (including the Olympics), gossip, line dancing, computer games and about 95% of movies.